Reyam6/Homework1/homework1.md

 \#\#Exercises

-\`1.how many pets are included in this dataset?
+\`1.how many pets are included in this dataset ?

 (4 points)

-> 52.519
+> 1. 519

 \`2.how many variables do we have for each pet?